 The Importance of Incorporating Lived Experience in Efforts to Reduce Australian Reincarceration Rates

 It is widely acknowledged that ‘good policy’ should be informed by the people it most directly affects.
-In Australia, the value of drawing on lived experiences in the development and delivery of services has recently been noted in health areas, such as disability and mental health.
 However, learning from people with lived experiences in the criminal justice sector, such as people who have served time in prison, has received little attention.
 This article discusses the significance of and challenges related to capturing the voices of people who are currently serving time or have served time in prison.
 We argue that formalising the perspectives of these individuals into policymaking through co-design processes may be an important method for enhancing program responses to rising incarceration and reincarceration rates.

 Except where otherwise noted, content in this journal is licensed under a Creative Commons Attribution 4.0 International License.